Jacob-Barhak/DiseaseModelsSBML/README.md

 6. Create an Example* directory for each example where the R scripts are located.
 Copy the converted csv files to their corresponding Example* directory.
 Alternatively, you can just extract iBioSim/simulation_results.zip in scripts.
 7. Execute plot.R.

+### To Compare results and generate plots
+1. Copy all iBioSim results to a sub-directory called results in the same directory MIST results reside
+2. Copy the file CompareResults.py to the MIST directory where MIST results exist
+3. Type the command "python CompareResults.py"

 VERSION HISTORY:
 ----------------